ImgBotApp/InternetNL/detail/conn/dnssec/validation/verdict/bad_en.md

-DNSSEC signatures are *not* being validated.
+You are *not* protected by DNSSEC signature validation.